melexis/warnings-plugin/README.rst

 - Not a Defect

 These statuses are used when you do not plan to fix your code in response to a result.
-The status "No Action Planned" is not listed because this is a default status if you do not explicitly specfify a status in you annotation.
+The status "No Action Planned" is not listed because this is a default status if you do not explicitly specify a status in you annotation.
 More info can be found `on this help page`_.